respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/getting_started.md

 ```

-Except UI configuration page, Network Manager also has a command line tool.
-You can use this for connecting a hidden Wi-Fi:
+In addition to the Networ Manager GUI interface, Network Manager also has a command line tool.
+If you are connecting to a hidden Wi-Fi network, you'll need to use this command line tool:
 ```
 nmcli c add type wifi con-name mywifi ifname wlan0 ssid your_wifi_ssid nmcli con modify mywifi wifi-sec.key-mgmt wpa-psk